pirtleshell/owl-wisdom/README.md

 --limit [int]   Get or set the maximum number of quotes to keep in the database,
                 default 100

+--count         Find out how many quotes are in your database

 More help:
  -h             Let's not insult your intelligence here...
  -l             List included cow files